 As with any test method that simulates actual use, it is impossible to take all “real life” factors into account, and the test results will have limitations due to the assumptions used for the testing protocol.
 Microchem will work with the sponsor to identify appropriate procedures and test conditions for testing protocols in order to best replicate use during actual patient procedures within the imposed limits of time, cost, and ability.

-The medical devices listed below are the some of the most common devices requiring microbial ingress testing.
+The medical devices listed bellow are some of the most common devices requiring microbial ingress testing.
 If you have questions about the methods for evaluating the devices listed below, contact the lab to speak with a scientist.

 Since 1988 Microchem Laboratory has served industry needs as an EPA and FDA GLP-compliant testing organization with a wide array of product and customer tailored testing services for environmental surface disinfectants, high-level disinfectants, sanitizers, medical devices, antimicrobial surfaces, personal care products, and antimicrobial devices.
 Our skilled, highly experienced microbiologists and chemists are ready to collaborate with you to evaluate the performance of your antimicrobial devices with regards to microbial ingress.
 Microchem can help speed your project to completion.